1. Learn to love mistakes.

 Being alone can be wonderful.
-Make time for you to hang out with you.
-Be your own best friend—take yourself out to lunch, take yourself out to a movie, go on a trip alone.
+Make time to hang out with yourself.
+Be your own best friend—take yourself out to lunch, to a movie, or on a trip.
 I know, the thought of being alone can be overwhelming and scary.
 But you’ll learn a lot about yourself by just hanging out with you.

 11. Learn to ask great questions.

-You don’t know everything and odds are you’ll find yourself around people who are a lot smarter than you.
-Stay curious and ask great questions.
-Listen more than you talk and keep asking.
-Some people have incredible stories and lessons to give to you.
-You just have to willing to ask.
+You don’t know everything, and odds are you’ll find yourself around people who are a lot smarter than you.
+Stay curious, listen more than you talk and ask great questions.
+Some people have incredible stories and lessons to share—you just have to be willing to ask.

 12. Leverage what you’ve got.

 Stevie Wonder can’t see, but he has an exceptional ear for music.
-He exploited that talent and his passion for music.
-Today he has 25 Grammy awards to show for it.
+Because he exploited that talent—and his passion for music—he has 25 Grammy awards to show for it.
 Learn to work with what you’ve got instead of complaining about your situation.